 I am a swiss guy who loves to travel and discover new things.
 I love to reinvent my routines, build new social networks and challenge my cultural assumptions.
 Over the past year I had the chance to live in several countries and study in more than 5 universities across Europe and North America.

-I received two masters’ degrees, one in Psychology and one in Learning and Teaching Technologies from Geneva University.
-I am currently completing a PhD degree at Stanford University in the Learning Sciences and Technology Design program (LSTD) as well as a masters in Computer Science (dual depth in HCI and AI).
-My research interests include the development of new and original interfaces (tangible, multitouch, pen/paper-based) for collaborative learning.
+I received three masters’ degrees: one in Psychology from Geneva University, another one in Learning and Teaching Technologies (also from Geneva University) and a masters in Computer Science (dual depth in Human-Computer Interface and Artificial Intelligence) from Stanford University.
+I am currently completing a PhD at Stanford University in the Learning Sciences and Technology Design program (LSTD).

 I like to create things, either digitally (apps, applets, programs, visualizations) or physically (tabletops, tangible user interfaces, learning artefacts).
 I also love to hike in the backcountry, especially in the swiss mountains!